PopovicAna/Prioritisation-of-analytical-techniques/README.md

 data.
 A range of CM and PT combinations have been applied in the area of illicit drugs \[6\].
-The optimum combination of CM and PT will ensure the greatest separation between linked (specimens from the same seizure) and unlinked (specimens from differnt seizures) populations.
-Optimising the seperation between the two populations in turn minimises false positive (FP) and false negative (FN) specimen linkages.
+The optimum combination of CM and PT will ensure the greatest separation between linked (specimens from the same seizure) and unlinked (specimens from different seizures) populations.
+Optimising the separation between the two populations in turn minimises false positive (FP) and false negative (FN) specimen linkages.

 ![](Files/Populations.png)